Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$: Irreducible unipotent representations of the finite unitary group

-where $X_{\emptyset}(w)$ is a Deligne-Lusztig variety for $\mathbf G$ as defined in \textbf{2.2}.
+where $X_{\emptyset}(w)$ is a Deligne-Lusztig variety for $\mathbf G$ as defined in \ref{defDLvariety}.
 According to \cite{dl} Theorem 1.6, the virtual representation $R_w$ only depends on the $F$-conjugacy class of $w$ in $\mathbf W$.
 An irreducible representation of $G$ is said to be \textbf{unipotent} if it occurs in $R_w$ for some $w\in \mathbf W$.
-The set of isomorphism classes of unipotent representations of $G$ is usually denoted $\mathcal E(G,1)$ following Lusztig's notations. \\ Assume that the Coxeter graph of the reductive group $\mathbf G$ is a union of subgraphs of type $A_m$ (for various $m$).
-Let $\check{\mathbf W}$ be the set of isomorphism classes of irreducible representations of its Weyl group $\mathbf W$.
-The action of the Frobenius $F$ on $\mathbf W$ induces an action on $\check{\mathbf W}$, and we consider the fixed point set $\check{\mathbf W}^F$.
+The set of isomorphism classes of unipotent representations of $G$ is usually denoted $\mathcal E(G,1)$ following Lusztig's notations.

+\paragraph{}Assume that the Coxeter graph of the reductive group $\mathbf G$ is a union of subgraphs of type $A_m$ (for various $m$).
+Let $\widecheck{\mathbf W}$ be the set of isomorphism classes of irreducible representations of its Weyl group $\mathbf W$.
+The action of the Frobenius $F$ on $\mathbf W$ induces an action on $\widecheck{\mathbf W}$, and we consider the fixed point set $\widecheck{\mathbf W}^F$.
 Then, the following classification theorem is well known.

-\begin{theo}[(\cite{ls} Theorem 2.2)] There is a bijection between $\check{\mathbf W}^F$ and the set of isomorphism classes of irreducible unipotent representations of $G = \mathbf G^F$. \end{theo}
+\begin{theo}[\cite{ls} Theorem 2.2] There is a bijection between $\widecheck{\mathbf W}^F$ and the set of isomorphism classes of irreducible unipotent representations of $G = \mathbf G^F$. \end{theo}

 We recall how the bijection is constructed.
-If $V\in \check{\mathbf W}$ is an irreducible $F$-stable representation of $\mathbf W$, according to loc. cit. there is a unique automorphism $\widetilde{F}$ of $V$ of finite order such that
+If $V\in \widecheck{\mathbf W}^F$ is an irreducible $F$-stable representation of $\mathbf W$, according to loc. cit. there is a unique automorphism $\widetilde{F}$ of $V$ of finite order such that

 is an irreducible representation of $G$.
-Then the map $V \mapsto R(V)$ is the desired bijection.\\ In the case $\mathbf G = \mathrm{GL}_n$ with the Frobenius morphism $F$ being either standard or twisted (ie. $G = \mathrm{GL}_n(q)$ or $\mathrm{U}_n(q)$), we have an equality $\check{\mathbf W}^F = \check{\mathbf W}$.
+Then the map $V \mapsto R(V)$ is the desired bijection.\\ In the case $\mathbf G = \mathrm{GL}_n$ with the Frobenius morphism $F$ being either standard or twisted (ie. $G = \mathrm{GL}_n(q)$ or $\mathrm{U}_n(q)$), we have an equality $\widecheck{\mathbf W}^F = \widecheck{\mathbf W}$.
 Moreover, the automorphism $\widetilde{F}$ is the identity in the former case and multiplication by $w_0$ on the latter, where $w_0$ is the element of maximal length in $\mathbf W$.
 Thus, in both cases the irreducible unipotent representations of $G$ are classified by the irreducible representations of the Weyl group $\mathbf W\simeq \mathfrak S_n$, which in turn are classified by partitions of $n$ or equivalently by Young diagrams.
 We now recall the underlying combinatorics behind the representation theory of the symmetric group.
 A general reference is \cite{james}.